InKnowWorks/IKW-GraphEngine/README.md

 # Graph Engine - Open Source

-The Microsoft Graph Engine is a fantastic technology and although  the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works and we are using the it in a number of commercial applications and Azure host Microservices.
+The Microsoft Graph Engine is a fantastic technology and although the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works and we are using the it in a number of commercial applications and Azure hosted Microservices.
 We use it heavily @ InKnowWorks and at RocketUrBiz and thus we continue to evolve the technology.

 ### New Capabilities are coming!
 (Spring 2022)

+- Revised and Updated MSBuild CI/CD for GitHub and Azure Git Repos (in progress)
 - Updated C# Code generation: Support for C# 8, 9 and 10 coming in the Spring of 2022
 - New documentation to help developer to better understand leverage the Trinity Graph Engine APIs and new Design Guide on best practices in support for Graph Engine Symmetric (DUAL) DSL runtime